LukaJioshvili20/rust-websocket-echo-server/README.md

 - **Concurrent WebSocket Clients**: Supports multiple WebSocket clients simultaneously.
 - **Echo Functionality**: Automatically echoes back text and binary messages.
+- **Mathematical Operations**: Provides an endpoint for solving basic math operations.
+- **Global Chat**: Facilitates a simple chat feature for connected clients.
 - **Asynchronous and Efficient**: Powered by **Tokio** for high performance.
 - **Docker Support**: Easily deployable using Docker for any environment.
 - **Modular and Extensible**: Clean Rust codebase for adding new features.